How to Set Up a Poker Blinds Schedule

 30 min levels = 5-6 hours

-player is issued 1000 chips at the start of the tourney.
-This blinds schedule starts out slow for the first hour
+means that each player is issued 1000 chips at the start of the tourney.
+This blinds schedule starts out slow for the

-and should result in a poker tournament of about 4 hours.
-You can also use this same schedule
+first hour and should result in a poker tournament of about 4 hours.
+You can also use this same schedule for a T1500

-for a T1500 tournament, the game will just last a bit longer.
-This schedule is used throughout this website and is
+tournament, the game will just last a bit longer.
+This schedule is used throughout this website and is available for

 How to calculate a poker tournament blinds schedule